deajan/backup-bench/README.md

 | size 4th run   | 655764          | 660808     | 665692             | 666396       | 668840        | 895192          |

 Remarks:
- - kopia was the best allround performer on local backups when it comes to speed, but is quite CPU intensive
+ - kopia was the best allround performer on local backups when it comes to speed, but is quite CPU intensive.
- - bupstash was the most space efficient tool (beats borg beta by about 1MB), and is not CPU hungry
+ - bupstash was the most space efficient tool (beats borg beta by about 1MB), and is not CPU hungry.
- - For the next instance, I'll need to post CPU / Memory / Disk IO usage graphs
+ - For the next instance, I'll need to post CPU / Memory / Disk IO usage graphs.

 #### backup multiple git repo versions to remote repositories